-- that the people of Iran want to live together with mutual respect in diversity.
-The population shall be aware of their common goals and responsibilities towards future generations.
+- that the people of Iran should one day live together with mutual respect in diversity.
+The population should be aware of their common goals and responsibilities towards future generations.

-- everyone shall have the right to form and express their opinions at liberty.
-All citizens shall be free to form associations or hold public meetings, unarmed and in peace.
+- that citizens should be free to form associations or hold public meetings, unarmed and in peace.